Navigation API | On‑Premise | Urbi Documentation

 Without Navi-Router, Navi-Back is able to process only the requests that fall under the single configured Navi-Back's rule set.
 In a distributed deployment, Navi-Front and Navi-Router services are required for On-Premise Navigation services to operate.

-• Depending on your needs, you can also skip installing the Restrictions API service.
+• Depending on your needs, you can also skip installing the Restrictions API, TSP API, or the Traffic API proxy services.

 The user requests are processed asynchronously.
 After sending a request to Distance Matrix Async API, the user should periodically request information about its processing status.
 The statuses are stored in PostgreSQL.